nnamon/tisc-2021-1865-text-adventure/service/README.md

 $ make daemon
 ```

-To run the container in the forground:
+To run the container in the foreground:

 ```shell
 $ make run